 #3: Look Away In Between Shots

-My first job as a headshot photographer is to keep you from looking like a deer in headlights.
-It happens to the best of us when we don’t know what to do.
-We’re nervous, we aren’t sure what we’re doing, and we freeze up.
+My first job as a headshot photographer is to keep you from looking like a deer frozen in the headlights.
+It happens to the best of us when we don’t know what we’re doing.
+We’re nervous, we aren’t sure what to do, and we shut down.
 A helpful practice is to keep your body moving:

 Turn your head away in between shots and then look back into the lens quickly.
 Don’t even think about it.